Richard T. Farmer: Philanthropy

 He served as a member and chair of the board of directors at Miami University.
 At Miami, the Farmer School of Business is named for him after Farmer and his wife, Joyce (Barnes) Farmer (whom he married in 1957), provided the cornerstone gift to the school of business in 1992.
 The Farmer School of Business consistently ranks as one of the best in the U.S. In 2013, it was ranked 22nd overall and eighth among undergraduate business programs at U.S. public universities, according to BusinessWeek.

 In 2005, they announced a $30 million leadership gift through the Farmer Family Foundation, of which $25 million helped underwrite the construction of Farmer Hall and $5 million was earmarked for faculty support.

 Associations

 Farmer was the 15th largest fundraiser for the 2000 election of George W. Bush and raised hundreds of millions of dollars for the Republican Party.
 Farmer also authored a book, "Rags to Riches."

 Farmer was a director for Fifth Third Bancorp, the Lindner Center for Research & Education, Bethesda Inc., Safety-Kleen Corp., Bowne Inc., Home Federal Savings & Loan Association, Midwest Income Investment Company and Eagle Picher Industries Inc.

 Farmer was honored as Ernst & Young’s Entrepreneur of the Year in 1995.
 He was inducted into the Greater Cincinnati Business Hall of Fame in 1996.
 In 2010, Farmer was honored by the Cincinnati USA Regional Chamber as one of the Great Living Cincinnatians.

+Personal life and death

+On December 22, 1957, Farmer married fellow Miami University alumnus Joyce Elaine Barnes.
+They had three children and many grandchildren, great-grandchildren, and nieces and nephews.

+Farmer died on August 4, 2021, aged 86, of Parkinson's Disease.